softdeveloper23/password-checker-cs50/README.md

 This file extends the layout.html file and contains the form for user registration.
 It includes fields for username, password, and password confirmation.
 Each field includes error handling to display messages if the input is invalid.
 The register.html file also includes a password strength meter, which provides visual feedback on the strength of the entered password.
 This is implemented using a progress bar and text that updates based on the calculated strength of the password.

+index.html

+This HTML file extends the layout.html file and contains a form for users to check any password.
+It also includes a loading spinner for visual feedback during processing.

 Design Choices